-Well if you’re just another user spending time in YouTube, mails or social networking sites, you don’t need Tor.
+If you’re just another user spending time on YouTube, emails, or social networking sites, you don’t need Tor.
 Tor is just going to slow down your connection.
 It’s more likely that you need to secure your internet rather than anonymize it.

-Keep in mind that using the Tor network is that it can draw unwanted attention to you.
-Although your ISP can’t see your activity, it can see that you’re connected to Tor.
-This may be enough to raise suspicion, and could even turn you into a target for government surveillance.
+Keep in mind that using the Tor network can draw unwanted attention to you.
+Although your ISP can’t see your activity, it can detect that you’re connected to Tor.
+This may be enough to raise suspicion and could even turn you into a target for government surveillance.

-Any website that is part of the Tor network has a URL that ends in .onion and can only be accessed using Tor.
-Tor Browser gives you access to .onion websites that are only available within the Tor network.
+Any website part of the Tor network has a URL that ends in .onion and can only be accessed using Tor.
+Tor Browser gives you access to .onion websites only within the Tor network.

 In addition, Facebook launched an onion site in 2014 to improve access to Facebook over Tor, with an eye toward privacy-conscious users and those in countries where Facebook is blocked.

 In most countries, it’s not illegal to browse with Tor or access .onion websites.
 So, accessing and browsing the dark web is entirely legal.
-But keep in mind, that some of the dark websites are used for criminal activity, primarily drugs, money laundering and trading in stolen credentials.
+But keep in mind that some dark websites are used for criminal activity, primarily drugs, money laundering, and trading in stolen credentials.

-When used properly Tor is one of the best tools for internet privacy that exists.
+When appropriately used, Tor is one of the best tools for internet privacy.